VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 Implement proactive security enhancements to reduce the attack surface against remote credential-guessing campaigns:

+- **Multi-Factor Authentication (MFA):** Enforce MFA across all user accounts and require stronger, phishing-resistant authentication methods for privileged and high-value accounts where supported.

-- **Network-Level Hardening:** Restrict inbound SMB traffic (TCP Port 445) strictly to trusted domain controllers and administrative management subnets using Windows Firewall:
+- **Network-Level Hardening:** Restrict inbound SMB traffic (TCP port `445`) to trusted systems and required administrative management subnets using Windows Firewall and network ACLs:

- **Production consideration:** SMB access should be restricted to required systems and network segments rather than broadly disabling File and Printer Sharing.
+- **Production consideration:** SMB access should be restricted to required systems and network segments rather than broadly disabling File and Printer Sharing.
 Firewall rules and network ACLs should allow TCP/445 only where operationally required.

 - **Disable Legacy Protocols:** Permanently deactivate the obsolete and vulnerable SMBv1 protocol across the entire infrastructure:

-  Set-SmbServerConfiguration -EnableSMB1Protocol \$false -Force

-- **Enforce Kerberos & Restrict NTLM:** Transition local network authentication away from legacy NTLM (which is highly vulnerable to spraying and relaying) toward Kerberos.
-Implement Restrict NTLM policies via Group Policy (GPO).

-- **Account Lockout Policies:** Configure robust Account Lockout Thresholds and duration settings to mitigate rapid, vertical brute-force variants without causing massive denial-of-service states across the organization.
+  **Set-SmbServerConfiguration -EnableSMB1Protocol $false -Force**

+- **Account Lockout Policies:** Configure account lockout policies according to organizational security requirements and monitor high-volume repeated authentication failures against privileged accounts.

+- **Privileged Account Protection:** Review and rename default administrative accounts where appropriate, and ensure privileged accounts follow strong authentication and password policies.

+- **Monitoring:** Configure Microsoft Sentinel analytics rules to detect high-volume NTLM authentication failures from a single source IP and tune thresholds against the organization's normal baseline.

 ---

 ## Conclusion

-The laboratory exercise successfully demonstrated the detection and investigation of an NTLM SMB Password Spray.
+The laboratory exercise successfully demonstrated the detection and investigation of an NTLM SMB password spray.

 The detection identified a single source IP generating failed network logons against multiple distinct accounts within a very short time period.
 Raw Event ID 4625 telemetry confirmed the authentication pattern, while the source-IP and targeted-account analysis established the spray behavior.

 Additional authentication noise was also observed from a separate source IP.
-Because the noise targeted only one account and did not meet the distinct-account threshold, it did not satisfy the Password Spray detection condition.
+Because the noise targeted only one account and did not meet the distinct-account threshold, it did not satisfy the password spray detection condition.

 A subsequent Event ID 4624 query found no successful network authentication from the identified spray source during the investigation window.
 Therefore, no successful compromise was observed in the available telemetry.